dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `Application layer` -Defines protocols and services that enable software applications to communicate over the network.Protocols used here are for example DNS and HTTP

 ---
+# 🦈 **Wireshark**
+• "Statistics --> Capture File Properties"/clicking the "pcap icon located on the left bottom" - This dialog provides a structured summary of the capture file.

+---

 # 🧠 **Additional notes**
 • `ISP` - Internet Service Provider at a monthly fee